pyflies/pyflies/docs/test.md

     identification of a target letter in a non- search task".
 Perception and Psychophysics.
 16: 143–149.

-The target is flanked by non-target stimuli which correspond either to the same directional response as the target (congruent flankers), to the opposite response (incongruent flankers).
+The target is flanked by non-target stimuli which correspond either to the same directional response as the target (congruent flankers), or to the opposite response (incongruent flankers).
 In this example we are using arrows which points to the left or to the right.
-The surrounding non-target stimuli will be congruent (points to the same direction), or incongruent (points to the opposite direction).
+The surrounding non-target stimuli will be congruent (point to the same direction), or incongruent (point to the opposite direction).

 Before the test we have three variables defined which we shall use in the test:
 `directions` - a list of directions, `congruencies` - a list of congruencies as